Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

             nextP.data[exchange][pivot_count] = 1
             U = nextP.multiply(U)
             P = nextP.multiply(P)
+            E = nextP.multiply(E)

 {% endhighlight %}

 <div style="text-align: justify">
 <p>If after a possible row exchange we have a zero in the pivot position then
-the matrix is singular and we return our results and a flag indicating singularity.
-Otherwise, we copy the two rows we're doing elimination on and determine what multiple of the higher row to subtract from the lower row so as to eliminate the unknown.
-After carrying out the subtraction we update U with the eliminated row:</p>
+the matrix is singular and we flag that fact and carry on.
+We also undo the failed permutation and carry on with elimination in the next column.</p>
 </div>

 {% highlight python %}